 Data policies

-Data will be shared between CANFAR and EGI FedCloud is public astronomical data.
+Data that will be shared between CANFAR and EGI FedCloud is public astronomical data.
 CADC and INAF are also hosting private data from projects in their astronomical archives.
 At this stage no proprietary data will be shared however data policies will be analysed and discussed to verify compatibility between CANFAR and EGI FedCloud policies.

 Table 9 – Data policy discussion